3mdeb/conferences/2023/YoctoSummit-2023.11/uefi-sb-with-yocto.md

 # Abstract

-UEFI Secure Boot, a standard within the UEFI framework, enhances embedded platform security by verifying trusted keys for loaded images in the UEFI BIOS.
+UEFI Secure Boot, a standard within the UEFI framework, enhances embedded platform security by verifying signatures for loaded images in the UEFI BIOS.
 However, integrating it into a project involves challenges such as ensuring UEFI compliance, planning for certificate rotation to maintain security, and seamlessly integrating CI/CD pipelines for component signing.
 In the upcoming